JohnEspenhahn/Basic-Parser-JS/README.md

 Basic-Parser JS
 ===============

-After more than a year of development, what started as an idea for the "Stackey" language in early 2013 is a working compiler.
+An exercise in language parsing I started my senior year of high school and I have been working working on occasionally since.

-This is a continuation of my Basic-Parser, but targeted toward compilation to Javascript and eventually other languages such as Java or C++.
+This is a continuation of my Basic-Parser, which was going to be not only a language parser but also a runtime environment.
+I changed the goal to be syntactic sugar to compile to Javascript and eventually other languages such as Java or Python.